Why Do We Have Eggs Requirements?

 There has been a justifiable outcry among many consumers in the past few years about the treatment of egg-laying hens.
 Increasing numbers of people have become aware of and opposed to some of the arguably inhumane “standard operating procedures” of the multinational egg and poultry businesses.
+This is why we take our eggs requirements so seriously.
 The following is a summary of what all those labels on your eggs actually mean.

 These eggs are produced by hens that “run free” in an open concept barn that has a variety of nests and perches.
 The hens are not housed in cages.
 This “freedom” to move about within the confines and safety of the barn has a discernible impact on the hens.
 (Our farmers swear that the birds are noticeably “happier”!)
 Studies have shown that the hens in a free-run environment produce less cortisol (a bi-product of stress) which ultimately impacts the flavor of the eggs that they produce.